Ooliro/Tesis/scripts/all4one/README.md

-# Parseador de tablas de HMMER: Miner
+# Parseador de tablas de HMMER: all4one

 ## Instrucciones